20centcroak/github-cheatsheet/cheatsheet.md

     git checkout featureX
 >Switched to branch 'featureX'

+Now *HEAD* points on *featureX* branch label.

-both can be done in 1 command
+both can be done in 1 command:

     git checkout -b featureY
 >Switched to a new branch 'featureY'

+The branch is created and *HEAD* points on *featureX* branch label.

 ### Delete branches
 A branch can be deleted only if head is not pointing on it currently.
 If some works are